TracyChacon/Projects-freeCodeCamp.org/reference.md

 Waiting:Three button elements should be nested within each of your div elements with class well.
 Waiting:You should have a total of 6 button elements.
 Waiting:All of your button elements should have closing tags.

+#### Apply the Default Bootstrap Button Style

+Bootstrap has another button class called `btn-default`.

+Apply both the `btn` and `btn-default` classes to each of your button elements.

+Tests
+Waiting:You should apply the `btn` class to each of your button elements.
+Waiting:You should apply the `btn-default` class to each of your button elements.

+#### Create a Class to Target with jQuery Selectors

+Not every class needs to have corresponding CSS.
+Sometimes we create classes just for the purpose of selecting these elements more easily using jQuery.

+Give each of your `button` elements the class `target`.

+Tests
+Waiting:You should apply the `target` class to each of your `button` elements.